pinterest pixel

 Bacon lardons are like little morsels of magic.
 Matchstick pieces of bacon are fried until golden brown.
 When they’re slow-cooked just right, the outside is crispy while the inside is chewy.

-Their salty flavor and crispy texture are simply sublime.
+The salty flavor and crispy texture are simply sublime!
 Bigger and more substantial than bacon bits, they’re a little crispy and a little tender when cooked just right.

 Learn the origin of this delectable bacon tidbit, how to perfect the art of making lardons with sliced or slab bacon, plus 15 tasty ways to use them in recipes.